 ABC Language School

 Qualifications: You must be a native English speaker.
 No university degree or TEFL certificate needed.

 Sometimes companies hire English teachers directly to teach employees.
-In this case, you may be offered a contract (again, probably at full time – which is most often incompatible with study abroad) or as a freelancer (meaning that you’ll be paid out of petty cash and will be “not-exactly-legal”).
-If you have specialized skills, however, and if you are looking to break into a profession in Russia, contacting relevant companies and offering to teach their employees (even for free) can be a great way to get your foot in the door.
+If you have specialized skills and are looking to break into a profession in Russia, contacting relevant companies and offering to teach their employees (even for free) can be a great way to get your foot in the door.
 Emphasize that you are a native speaker with specialized education and experience – and be clear as to the time commitment that you can offer.
 If they do take you up on your offer, make sure to use your time with them to prove that you are energetic, professional, a hard worker, and serious about staying in Russia.
 If nothing else, this can at least give you Russia-related experience to put on your resume when applying at other companies later.
 Again, to be legal, any paid experience must be documented with a physical contact that you have signed and you must be working with the appropriate visa/documentation.
 As a student, you can arrange to teach for free and have the experience considered an internship.